Wander Franco Player Props: Rays vs. Orioles

 Wander Franco At The Plate

+- Franco leads Tampa Bay with a slugging percentage of .556, fueled by 21 extra-base hits.

-- Among qualified batters in MLB action, his batting average ranks 30th, his on-base percentage ranks 47th, and he is 25th in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 16th in batting average, 44th in on-base percentage, and 10th in slugging.

+- Franco will look to extend his five-game hitting streak.
+He's batting .381 with one homer in his last outings.

-- In 18.2% of his games this year, he has hit a home run, and 4.1% of his trips to the dish.
+- He has homered in seven games this year (20.0%), leaving the park in 4.5% of his trips to the plate.

-- Franco has picked up an RBI in 42.4% of his games this season, with two or more RBI in 15.2% of his games.
-He has also produced three or more runs in two contests.
+- In 16 games this year (45.7%), Franco has picked up an RBI, and in five of those games (14.3%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.